 - The police can only search you, your bag or car if: - You let them unless you're under 14 in which case you can't agree to a search - You have been arrested - They have a search warrant - They have reasonable grounds to think you have drugs or weapons - They have reasonable grounds to think you have stolen goods but they must tell you what legal power they're using - If police ask to search you, your bag or car and you don't agree, you must say so by saying something like: "I don't consent to the search".
 Silence is taken as agreeing. - The police have quite a lot of warrentless search powers.
-However, if you are searched it's a good idea to ask for the section of the law you are being searched under, their reasons for doing so and their police identification numbers - make sure you write these down and have a witness if possible. - Tips if you are searched: - It is a good idea to take the police officer's name, rank and badge number (which are displayed on black disks located on their collars) - You can also ask them (in a polite and calm manner) for the reason they want to search you - although they are not legally obliged to tell you - Keep your friends near so they can witness what is going on though not so close as to obstruct police - You are allowed to record the situation and police are not allowed to take your camera or force you to delete photos, but stay calm and respectful - Body searches may only be performed by a police officer of the same sex, for example, girls can only be searched by a female police officer - See The REP: Drugs for more on police powers when searching you for drugs. - Alcohol: The police can search you if you have entered an alcohol ban area and they suspect you are carrying alcohol.
+However, if you are searched it's a good idea to ask for the section of the law you are being searched under, their reasons for doing so and their police identification numbers - make sure you write these down and have a witness if possible. - Tips if you are searched: - It is a good idea to take the police officer's name, rank and badge number (which are displayed on black disks located on their collars) - You can also ask them (in a polite and calm manner) for the reason they want to search you - although they are not legally obliged to tell you - Keep your friends near so they can witness what is going on though not so close as to obstruct police - You are allowed to record the situation and police are not allowed to take your camera or force you to delete photos, but stay calm and respectful - Body searches may only be performed by a police officer of the same sex, for example, girls can only be searched by a female police officer - See The REP: Drugs for more on police powers when searching you for drugs. - Alcohol: The police can search you if you have entered an alcohol ban area.
+You can avoid the search by leaving the area and the police have to tell you this.